ronkesiel-create/-I2CS_Ex3/README.md

 not done yet
-4.white: stage 1: Gets A Map with all the distances from the ghosts.
+4.white: stage 1 : Gets A Map with all the distances from the ghosts, similar to black.
-         stage 2: Finds the closet point to pacman that's also ghost. stage 3: Gets the shortest path from pacman to ghost. stage 4: returns the direction for pacman to go according to the 2nd pixel in the path.
+         stage 2 : Finds the closet point to pacman that's also ghost, similar to green stage 3 : Gets the shortest path from pacman to ghost, similar to green stage 4 : returns the direction for pacman to go according to the 2nd pixel in the path, similar to green.

+         //stage //5 : returns to the pink algorithm once all the greens have been eaten.